 Household income has a strong association with the likelihood of becoming a homeowner.
-The income measure used is the total household annual income for the current wave, which includes earned income, property income, means-tested cash transfers, and "other" household income.
-The total household income for each wave is multiplied by 3 to estimate the annual income for that household as of that wave.
-Because the impact of higher levels of income on the probability of homeownership would be expected to diminish at higher levels of income, income is measured as the log of income.
+The income measure used is the total household annual income for the current wave.
+This includes earned income, property income, means-tested cash transfers, and "other" household income.
+The total household income for each wave is multiplied by three to estimate the annual income for that household as of that wave.
+Since the impact of higher levels of income on the probability of homeownership would expect to diminish at higher levels of income, income will be measured as the log of income.13